Yielding texture, with a multi-layered gentle flavour

 Made by Andrew and Sally Hattan in Middlesmoor, Nidderdale, North Yorkshire.

 More about this

-With the farm being difficult to get to, it is difficult to bring additional feed in, so Andrew and Sally chose a native rare breed that is traditional to the area and could thus adapt well: the Northern Dairy Shorthorn.
-This hardy little cow can survive the upland wet and cold and manage with the short grass growing season.
+With the farm being difficult to get to, it is laborious to bring additional feed in, so Andrew and Sally chose a native rare breed that is traditional to the area and could thus adapt well: the Northern Dairy Shorthorn.
+This hardy little cow can survive the upland wet and cold and manage with the short grass-growing season.
 Although the breed doesn’t produce much milk, what it lacks in quantity is made up for in quality, being incredibly rich and flavoursome.

-Following this slower, more hands-on method, Stonebeck is pressed overnight and has a cloth sewn to the outside before being matured for 2-5 months.
+Following this slower, more hands-on method, Stonebeck is pressed overnight and has cloth sewn onto the outside, before being matured for 2-5 months.

 Find out more about their farm in this article: Choosing the right cow breed: a case study of Low Riggs Farm.